-- 9. Press Stop when you're finished recording the first track. - 11.
+- 9. Press Stop when you're finished recording the first track. - 10.
+Press the Return-to-Zero button ← on the Sonar Transport. - 11.
 Press Play on the Sonar LE Transport to play back your track.
-The audio from Sonar comes back into PatchMix on the ASIO Out 31/32 Strip.
+The audio from Sonar comes back into PatchMix on the ASIO Out 15/16 Strip.
 (Go look and see.) - 12.
 If you want to dump the track and start over, Right-click over the waveform display in the track and choose Delete.